-No, I suppose there in that pleasant room, with its soft lights.
-I looked no older than my daughter Madge herself.
+No. I suppose there in that pleasant room, with its soft lights, I Madge herself.
 Perhaps not even as old.
 Yet she was forty-three, and I had been twenty when she was born.
 My hair was still dark and smooth, while hers was streaked with gray; my figure was slender away and left her and her father, out to show them.